taylorrose/ATID-Interpret-EXCEL-VBA/README.md

 ATID Interpret
 ================

-ATID Interpret
-Taylor Rose
-Created September 24, 2014
+Created by Taylor Rose September 24, 2014

 <h2>Install and Use</h2>
 </p><br>